Pavan2280/Pavan-S-Talegaon/README.md

 - *Tools:* Xilinx Vivardo, Xilinx ISE, VS Code, Git

 ## 🌱 What I'm Learning
+- System Verilog and UVM for verifiaction
+- CPU architecture, instruction sets and its design

-- System Verilog, UVM, Perl, TCL
+- Perl and TCL Scripting

 ## 📫 How to Reach Me